JulianZabbarov/tree-detection/README.md

 ### Run DeepForest on NeonTree benchmark

-To assess the capabilities of the shipped RetinaNet in DeepForest, you can run predictions on NeonTreeDataset, a popular benchmark for tree crown detection:
+To assess the capabilities of the shipped RetinaNet in DeepForest, you can run predictions on NeonTreeDataset, a popular benchmark for tree crown detection.
+To do so, import the RGB images into [this](data/neontree/evaluation/RGB_with_annotations) path.
+Please contact josafat.burmeister@hpi.de for data access.
+After that you can call:
 ```
 python src/prediction/run_tree_detection.py -c experiments/neontree/config.toml
 ```